 Key elements of the settlement agreement

-- Walleys Quarry Ltd (WQL) have withdrawn their appeal.
-This means that the council’s objective of having a legally enforceable Abatement Notice in place has been achieved.
+This means that our objective of having a legally enforceable abatement notice in place has been achieved.
 This is the best enforcement outcome that would have been possible to achieve in court.

-- The agreement commits the council and WQL to engage constructively and in good faith with one another, and for WQL to share information with the council relating to BPM, and for council officers to have access to inspect the site from time to time.
-This will allow the council to maintain an understanding as to whether the policies, procedures and practices adopted the WQL remain consistent with BPM over time.
+Also for WQL to share information with us relating to BPM, and for our officers to have access to inspect the site from time to time.
+This will allow us to maintain an understanding as to whether the policies, procedures and practices adopted the WQL remain consistent with BPM over time.

-- The agreement commits WQL to specific measures relating to Community Engagement, including:
+The agreement commits WQL to specific measures relating to community engagement

-- It reflects the council’s intention to continue monitoring H2S levels in the community, WQL have agreed to pay the council £60,000 towards this activity, in addition to £400,000 towards the council’s costs incurred in responding to the appeal.
+WQL have agreed to pay us £60,000 towards this activity, in addition to £400,000 towards our costs incurred in responding to the appeal.